Cenrax/Cenrax/README.md

 ## Welcome to my Profile

 - I’m currently working as Full Stack AI Engineer.
-- My expertise is in building and deploying deep learning models.
+- My expertise is in building production grade AI products.
 - My research and innovations comprises of making LLMs compute efficient and using creating low-latency inference stack.
 - I am also working on the reliability and security of LLMs' and deployed various guardrails to make LLMs more secure.
 - Applied Machine Learning, Statistics and NLP is something in which I keep myself updated.